alan-turing-institute/PDSampler.jl/README.md

 Pkg.update("PDMP")
 ```

+**Note about code coverage**: two significant files (`src/simulate.jl` and `src/local/simulate.jl`) are hard to "cleanly" check in the usual CS sense.
+The guarantees are all in terms of infinite computational time which obviously we do not have.
+Some of the code will in the future be pulled out of the main function to have controllable chunks.

 ## Examples

 The folder `examples` contains a number of curated examples for either the global PDMP sampler or the local BPS.